 Helping democrats in closed societies

-Early investment by NED in the democratic struggles in Central Europe and the Soviet Union, and many countries in Latin America, Asia, and Africa has contributed to significant democratic breakthroughs.
+Early investment by NED in the democratic struggles in the 1980s in Central Europe and the Soviet Union – and many countries in Latin America, Asia, and Africa – contributed to significant democratic breakthroughs.
 NED continues to focus many of its resources on the remaining communist and authoritarian countries such as China, North Korea, Cuba, Serbia, Sudan, and Burma.
 NED maintains a long-term, flexible approach that takes advantage of any realistic opportunity to advance democratic ideals, defend human rights, and encourage the development of civil society.
 Depending on the circumstances of each country, NED works both with democrats in the country and in exile.

 In new and developing democracies, NED focuses its support on two objectives: strengthening the institutions and procedures of electoral democracy to ensure free and fair elections; and encouraging the gradual consolidation of liberal democracy by measures that strengthen the rule of law, protect individual liberties, and foster social pluralism.
 To move beyond successful elections toward mature and resilient democracies, NED takes a long-term approach, supporting groups who will work to establish a functioning market economy, independent trade unions, and a free press as well as institutions that promote political accountability, economic transparency, responsible corporate governance, and civilian control over the military.